 The first two songs Diane recorded were "Don't You Know Yockomo" and "Reet Petite".
 These two were scheduled to be the A-sides of the first two singles.
 Ron used Max Merritt and the Meteors as the session musicians and recorded the songs on a top-of-the-range two track machine.
 Viking also weren't happy with using Diane Jacobs as her recording name.
 They wanted something that sounded better, so they came up with 'Lee'.

-The first single "Don't You Know Yockomo"/"You Don't Talk About Love" was released in August 1964 under the name Diane Lee.
+The first single "Don't You Know Yockomo"/"You Don't Talk About Love" was released in August 1964 under the name Daine Lee.
 Within two weeks the single was in the top 40 and before long had peaked in the top 20.
 It generated a lot of interest from the media and suddenly Diane was 'Queen Of The Mods'.
 The first pressing of the single sold out, so just as they were about to press a second batch, Viking decided on a further name change and now she became known as Dinah Lee on the re-issue.
-The single was also released in Australia by HMV and it peaked in the top 10 on many of the regional charts over there.
+The single was also released in Australia by HMV under Diane Lee and it peaked in the top 10 on many of the regional charts over there.